sawyersieja/sawyersieja/README.md

 My name is Sawyer.
 I am a student 👨‍🎓 studying software engineering 👨‍💻 at California State University San Marcos 🐾.

-I enjoy learning 🧠,  exploring 🧭, and succeeding in team based environments 🤝.
+I enjoy learning 🧠,  exploring 🧭, and working together with teammates 🤝.

 Let's work together and build some cool stuff! 🛠️